S3 method for class 'betaMix'

 Details

-The ESS is calculated using either the expected local information ratio (elir) Neuenschwander et al. (submitted), the moments approach or the method by Morita et al. (2008).
+The ESS is calculated using either the expected local information ratio (elir) Neuenschwander et al. (2020), the moments approach or the method by Morita et al. (2008).

+The elir approach measures effective sample size in terms of the average curvature of the prior in relation to the Fisher information.
+Informally this corresponds to the average peakiness of the prior in relation to the information content of a single observation.
 The elir approach is the only ESS which fulfills predictive consistency.
-The predictive consistency of the ESS requires that the ESS of a prior is the same as averaging the posterior ESS after a fixed amount of events over the prior predictive distribution from which the number of forward simulated events is subtracted.
+The predictive consistency of the ESS requires that the ESS of a prior is consistent when considering an averaged posterior ESS of additional data distributed according to the predictive distribution of the prior.
+The expectation of the posterior ESS is taken wrt to the prior predictive distribution and the averaged posterior ESS corresponds to the sum of the prior ESS and the number of forward simulated data items.
 The elir approach results in ESS estimates which are neither conservative nor liberal whereas the moments method yields conservative and the morita method liberal results.
 See the example section for a demonstration of predictive consistency.

 For the moments method the mean and standard deviation of the mixture are calculated and then approximated by the conjugate distribution with the same mean and standard deviation.
 For conjugate distributions, the ESS is well defined.
 See the examples for a step-wise calculation in the beta mixture case.